-Study suggests a link between mental health and outdoor fitness.
+A study suggests a link between mental health benefits and exercising outside.

 Medical research has proven the strong mental health benefits of exercise again and again.

 But what if we told you outdoor fitness could enhance these benefits even further?

 At Sunshine Gym we have long believed that the location of outdoor gym equipment really enriches user experience.
 We think fresh air makes you happy and relieves the pressure of competitive gyms.
 For us, the simple satisfaction of a user-friendly resource is all the proof we need!